orchestr7/ktoml/README.md

 stringWhereTomlIsStored.deserialize<MyClass>()
 ```

-The example above in json-terminology:
+Translation of the example above to json-terminology:
 ```json
 {
   "someBooleanProperty": true,